Glottography/tutorials/metadata/index.md

 ### Exporting the attribute data as CSV

 Glottography expects attribute data to be exported to a separate CSV file, where each row corresponds to a digitised language area and is linked to the polygon geometry via a unique identifier (`id`).
 Keeping metadata in plain-text CSV format makes it easy to update and manage.
 It is both human-readable and compatible with version control tools like Git.
 The GeoPackage file can easily be exported as a CSV in QGIS.
-The following steps assume that QGIS is open and that all language areas and their polygons have been recorded and saved in a **GeoPackage**, following the [digitising language areas](../digitising/index.md) tutorial.
+The following steps assume that QGIS is open and that all language areas and their polygons have been recorded and saved in a GeoPackage, following the [Digitising Tutorial](../digitising/index.md).

 In the **Layers** panel, right-click the language polygon layer and select **Export** > **Save Features As...**.